National Shrine of The Divine Mercy

 In addition to Guerrieri's extensive woodwork, it is the the Shrine's 36 stained glass windows and two mosaics that give it light and character.
 Created by artist Fred Leuchs, the various glass and mosaics portray the mercy of God through Scripture.
 The fourteen Stations of the Cross were imported from Spain.
 The altar is made of Vermont marble and is accented by the emblem of the Sacred Heart.
 It holds the tabernacle for reserving the Eucharist.
 Above the altar stands the Image of Jesus The Divine Mercy surrounded by His Apostles.
 The Apostles figures were hand carved by Ferdinando Perathones of Northern Italy.
 (He also carved the bas relief of St. Faustina in the side chapel dedicated to her.)

 Just above the Image of Jesus The Divine Mercy is a white carrara marble statue of Mary, the Immaculate Conception.
 The mural above the statue of the Immaculate Conception depicts Our Lady being crowned by the Holy Trinity as Queen of heaven and earth.

-In 1960 the Shrine of The Divine Mercy was dedicated by Bishop Christopher Weldon, bishop of Springfield, MA.
+In 1960 the Shrine of The Divine Mercy was dedicated by Bishop Christopher Weldon, bishop of Springfield, Mass.
 And in 1996, the Shrine, built in honor of The Divine Mercy and Mary Immaculate, was honored with the title of National Shrine of The Divine Mercy.

 This Shrine offers many opportunities for inspiration and devotion.
 Pilgrims find refreshment of soul at Mass, confession, the 3 o'clock Chaplet of The Divine Mercy, and personal adoration of the Eucharist.
 We invite you to stroll throughout our beautiful grounds.
 Visit the many statues and candle shrines like the Lourdes Candle Grotto and Holy Family Shrine.
 The groves of St. Therese and St. Francis' each offer an oasis for silent prayer and contemplation.
 Several sites on Eden Hill, including the Mother of Mercy Outdoor Shrine and the Shrine of the Holy Innocents, devoted to deceased children, offer unique memorial and devotional opportunities.
 The Shrine is also the geographic and spiritual home of the Association of Marian Helpers and is open to visitors on weekdays.